If your car fails its MOT, the first instruction is very simple: do not panic! Around 40% of vehicles fail, and there are more than 600 ways to do so.

-As for what to do next, these are our top tips:
+As for what to do next, this is our advice:

 If you don’t think your car should have failed:

-If you are prepared to simply open your wallet, people are happy to take your money.
-Instead, before you start spending, do what MOT Angel can do on behalf of its customers: query the garage work, asking for proof of the issue, to ensure you receive good value.
+If you are prepared to hand over money, people are happy to take it.
+Instead, before you start spending, query the garage work, and ask for proof of the issue, to ensure you receive good value.

 If you receive a large repair quote, take the car home before you get the work done.
 As long as you have booked the repair in advance, you will have time to shop around and compare quotes.